Quality Management Representative Duties and Responsibilities- 2023 Update

-The third primary responsibility of the MR is to ensure that customer requirements are communicated throughout the organization so all employees are aware of requirements that pertain to their job responsibilities.
+The third primary responsibility of the MR is to ensure they clearly communicate customer requirements throughout the organization so all employees are aware of specifications that pertain to their job responsibilities.

 This does not necessarily mean that all communications must come directly from the MR. Instead, the MR must monitor how effectively this communication takes place and identify breakdowns that need to be addressed.

 This duty of ensuring employee awareness has been frequently criticized as being too open-ended to be practical.
 What specific “customer requirements” must employees be “aware” of?
 Must all employees be aware of all customer requirements?
 What criteria are used to assess whether this communication has been effective?